Let’s be real—LightStream is not for beginners: Understanding Approval Criteria

 Excellent | 740+ | Strong chance | ~6.5–10% (as low as 6.49%) |

+To even have a chance at the best rates, you need to be in the 740+ range with low debt and steady income.
 If you’re in the 670–700 range, you might qualify, but you’ll likely pay a much higher interest rate—up to 25.3% APR even with AutoPay.

 LightStream reviews everything.
 That includes: